 - Oxford Cambridge & Royal Society of Arts (OCR) Certificate in Counselling Skills.

 - Spectrum Centre for Humanistic Psychology Courses in Counselling Skills, Psychotherapy and Working with Couples.

 - College of Sexual and Relationship Therapists (COSRT) Introduction to Working with Couples.

 I have a strong commitment to my own ongoing professional development, supervision and personal therapy.

-With a BA (Hons) in Corporate Communication, Post Graduate Diploma and MA in Marketing, I previously worked in UK and international Qualitative Research for over 12 years.
+With a BA (Hons) in Corporate Communication, Post Graduate Diploma and MA in Marketing, I previously worked in UK and international Qualitative Research for more than 13 years.
 My work involved moderating discussion groups, providing strategic consultancy and actively listening to and connecting with a diverse range of individuals.
 I also gained a rich understanding of career and workplace issues.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.